lyzadanger/JSoT/README.md

 * **Conventional current**<a name="conventional-current"></a>:
     mental model envisioning current as running from positive to negative in a circuit
 * **Continuity**:
-    an unbroken path from one part of a circuit to another.
+    an unbroken path from one part of a circuit to another
 * Coulumb:
 * **[cylon.js](glossary/CYLONJS.md)**:
     JavaScript framework for robotics, physical computing, and the Internet of Things
 * **Current**:
     the movement of charged electrons, usually measured in _[Amperes](#ampere)_ and denoted as `I` in _[Ohm's Law](#ohms-law)_
+* Current divider:

 ### D